We Analyzed the Future Direction of Signature Bank (SBNY), Here is What We Found

 Sponsored

-The average price from analysts is $412.44, which is $148.78 above the current price.
 SBNY currently public float of 58.67M and currently shorts hold a 2.31% ratio of that float.
-Today, the average trading volume of SBNY was 925.66K shares.
+Today, the average trading volume of SBNY was 914.32K shares.

 SBNY’s Market Performance

-SBNY stocks went down by -1.50% for the week, with a monthly drop of -17.04% and a quarterly performance of -27.18%, while its annual performance rate touched 16.85%.
-The volatility ratio for the week stands at 3.74% while the volatility levels for the past 30 days are set at 3.97% for Signature Bank.
-The simple moving average for the period of the last 20 days is -9.58% for SBNY stocks with a simple moving average of -9.70% for the last 200 days.
+SBNY stocks went up by 6.68% for the week, with a monthly drop of -7.82% and a quarterly performance of -18.98%, while its annual performance rate touched 31.46%.
+The volatility ratio for the week stands at 3.79% while the volatility levels for the past 30 days are set at 4.06% for Signature Bank.
+The simple moving average for the period of the last 20 days is -0.37% for SBNY stocks with a simple moving average of -2.19% for the last 200 days.

 Analysts’ Opinion of SBNY